tpetricek/dare-summer.github.io/attending/index.md

 We are aiming to gather a group of maximum 30 motivated and enthusiastic master's or PhD students with a background in computer science and distributed systems.

-Participants need to fill in an application form by 15 May 2024.
+Participants need to fill in an application form – the link on the right.
 We will select participants based on the screening of a motivation statement, transcripts, and curriculum vitae.
-We will notify applicants by 24 May 2024.
 Accepted participants will be invited to join and register for the Summer School.

 Accepted participants eligible for an Erasmus+ grant will need to then register their mobility via a dedicated Erasmus+ mobility site.
 The rest of the participants will directly receive a link to the payment site.
 There is no application fee.